DawoodRomeo/TryHackMeCTF/intermediate nmap.md

 ![Alt text](flag.png)

-Congtratulations , we capture the flag and we solved this room.
+Congtratulations , we captured the flag.